aptech/docs/docs/CR-loadd.rst

 ::

-    //Load all variables with a formula string dat1 = loadd(file, "." );
+    // Load all variables with a formula string dat1 = loadd(file, "." );

-    //Load all observations of 'Balance' and 'Limit' dat2 = loadd(file, "Balance + Limit" );
+    // Load all observations of 'Balance' and 'Limit' dat2 = loadd(file, "Balance + Limit" );

-    //Load all variables EXCEPT for 'Cards'
-    dat3 = loadd(file, ". - Cards" );
+    // Load all variables EXCEPT for 'Cards' dat3 = loadd(file, ". - Cards" );

-    //Print first three rows of each matrix print  "All variables: " dat1[1:3,.];
+    // Print first three rows of each matrix print  "All variables: " dat1[1:3,.];
     print  "Balance and Limit: " dat2[1:3,.];
     print  "All except Cards: " dat3[1:3,.];